 If you’d prefer the safety of storing your tokens in a hardware wallet and away from an exchange, you can earn rewards directly within Ledger Live with rewards at around 10%.

 Polkadot(DOT) vs Cardano(ADA)

 Polkadot and Cardano are naturally compared because they are both founded by different co-founders of Ethereum.
 They are also both Proof of Stake blockchains.
 That being said, there are differences in the technology behind the tokens.
-Cardano has a more traditional design instead of using the parachain ecosystem that Polkadot uses as you´ve learnt in this Polkadot review.
+Cardano has a more traditional design instead of using the Parachain ecosystem that Polkadot uses.
 You can see a full review on Cardano for comparison in our Cardano Review: How to Buy, Store & Stake ADA Tokens.